2HIVE/php.wordpress.plugin/README.md

 ## Description

 2Hive WordPress performs posts and comments moderation through 2Hive Content Moderation Service.
-After activation it will automatically send new posts and comments to the service and will remove (archive) ones automatically in case of inappropriate content.
+After activation it will automatically send new posts and comments to the 2Hive and will remove (archive) ones automatically in case of inappropriate content was detected by 2Hive.

 ## Features